 UC is committed to maintaining the integrity of scholarship and research, responding to allegations of research misconduct, and to fostering a climate conducive to research integrity in accordance with the UC Statement of Ethical Values.
-Such integrity includes not only the avoidance of wrongdoing, but also the rigor, carefulness, and accountability that are hallmarks of good scholarship.
+Such integrity includes not only Integrity in research includes not just the avoidance of wrongdoing, but also the rigor, carefulness, and accountability that are hallmarks of good scholarship.-

-All those engaged in research are expected to pursue the advancement of knowledge while meeting the highest standards of honesty, accuracy, and objectivity.
+All personsthose engaged in research at the University are responsible for adhering expected to pursue the advancement of knowledge while meeting the highest standards of intellectual honesty, accuracy, and integrity in research.
+Faculty and other supervisors of research activities have a responsibility to create an environment which encourages those high standards and integrity in research objectivity.
 Open publication and discussion, emphasis on quality of research, appropriate supervision, maintenance of accurate and detailed research procedures and results, and suitable assignment of credit and responsibility for research and publications are essential for fostering intellectual honesty and integrity in research.
-Those who supervise research have a responsibility to maintain an environment that encourages these high standards.
+Those